-In Kubernetes, pods are ephemeral and their IP addresses are not static.
-This makes it difficult to expose them directly as a stable service.
-A Kubernetes service provides a stable endpoint with a fixed IP address.
-Frontend applications can connect to this IP address to access backend pods without tracking the IP addresses of individual pods.
-This decouples the frontend from the backend and ensures service stability.
-This topic describes how to create and expose a service in the Container Compute Service (ACS) console and using the kubectl command.
+In Kubernetes, Pods are frequently created and destroyed, so their IP addresses are not stable.
+This prevents the direct use of Pod IPs to provide a stable Service.
+A Service solves this problem by providing a fixed IP address and DNS name.
+Clients connect to the Service without needing to know the IP addresses of the backend Pods.
+This decouples the frontend from the backend and ensures stable service delivery.
+This topic describes how to create and expose a Service by using the Alibaba Cloud Container Compute Service (ACS) console and the kubectl CLI.

-Method 1: Create a service in the console
+Method 1: Create a Service by using the console

 Log on to the ACS console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

 On the Services page, click Create.
-In the Create Service dialog box, configure the parameters.
+In the Create Service dialog box, configure the parameters for the Service.

 Parameter